TonyLianLong/LLM-groundedDiffusion/README.md

 `--save-suffix` is the suffix added to the name of the run.
 You can change that if you change the args to mark the setting in the runs. `--run-model` specifies the method to run.
 You can set to LMD/LMD+ or the implemented baselines (with examples below).
 Use `--use-sdv2` to enable SDv2.

 ### Run our benchmark on layout-to-image generation evaluation
 We use a unified evaluation metric as stage 1 in stage 2 (`--prompt-type lmd`).
 Since we have layout boxes for stage 1 but only images for stage 2, we use OWL-ViT in order to detect the objects and ensure they are generated (or not generated in negation) in the right number, with the right attributes, and in the right place.
-This benchmark is still in beta stage.

 This runs generation with LMD+ and evaluate the generation:
 ```shell